How To: Appreciate Your Volunteers

 - Praise, formal or informal.
 This could take place in-person (a verbal “great job!” or a thumbs up at the end of a presentation), or in an email or handwritten letter congratulating someone on their outstanding work.

-- Honors, such as naming someone volunteer of the month/year, or nominating them for honors and awards outside of the organization.
+- Honors, such as naming someone volunteer of the month or year, or nominating them for honors and awards outside of the organization.

 - Public recognition.
 Could you create a feature article about the person and their work in the organization’s newsletter, or in the local press?